 If you are asking yourself these questions – kudos – it means you are taking your potential blog purchase seriously.

 But knowing if buying a blog is a worthwhile investment or not really comes down to you, and knowing your own skillset.

-What may the perfect opportunity for one person will be all wrong from someone else.
+What may the perfect opportunity for one person will be all wrong for someone else.

 Do you have the time, know-how, and budget to develop and grow the blog?
 Or are you willing to learn, or outsource these tasks/skills?

-Personally, I have made over $127,000 flipping my own small blogs, while generating over $1,000,000 in website sales for other people, here at the BlogsForSale.co marketplace.
+Personally, I have made over half a million dollars flipping my own small blogs, as well as generating over $1,000,000 in website sales for other people, here at the BlogsForSale.co marketplace.